GPUs

 12GB GDDR7 handles 1440p max settings and entry-level 4K without frame drops

-DLSS 4 Multi Frame Generation produces remarkably smooth results in supported titles
+DLSS 4 Multi Frame Generation doubles perceived frame rates in supported titles

 250W TDP keeps it compatible with quality 650W PSUs